The Bankrate promise

 That means your current lender may be willing to match lower rates offered by a competitor.
 But in general, shopping around is the best way to find the lowest rate.
 Think of it this way: If you don’t shop around, you won’t know whether your lender is offering you a competitive deal.

-Now can be a great time to refinance, and there can be some benefits to sticking with your current lender.
+If you find yourself needing to refinance, there can be some benefits to sticking with your current lender.
 Perhaps your lender will waive some of the costs of refinancing to keep you as a customer.

 Even if staying put is your preference, it’s a good idea to shop around anyway, and see if you can prod your mortgage holder to give you a better rate by presenting some competitive offers.